2026 CONCACAF Champions Cup

-The 2026 CONCACAF Champions Cup is the 61st season of the CONCACAF Champions Cup, the premier club association football tournament for North, Central America, and the Caribbean organized by CONCACAF.
-It is a five-round knockout tournament, with 27 teams qualified based on their national and zonal league and cup competitions; the first four rounds are played as a two-legged series at the home stadiums of the respective teams, ending with a one-legged final.
+The 2026 CONCACAF Champions Cup was the 61st season of the CONCACAF Champions Cup, the premier men's club association football tournament for North, Central America, and the Caribbean organized by CONCACAF.
+It was a five-round knockout tournament, with 27 teams qualified based on their national and zonal league and cup competitions; the first four rounds were played as a two-legged series at the home stadiums of the respective teams, ending with a one-legged final.

-The winner will qualify for the 2029 FIFA Club World Cup and the 2026 FIFA Intercontinental Cup.
+Toluca and Tigres UANL met in the final at the Nemesio Diez Stadium, with the host earning the right to stage the match for a superior goal difference in the earlier rounds.
+The match finished 1–1 after extra time.
+Toluca prevailed 6–5 on penalties, earning a direct qualification to the 2029 FIFA Club World Cup and the 2026 FIFA Intercontinental Cup.

 Qualification

-Twenty-seven teams qualify for the tournament, with five qualifying directly to the round of 16.
-The remaining 22 teams enter in round one.
+Twenty-seven teams qualified for the tournament, with five qualifying directly to the round of 16.
+The remaining 22 teams entered in round one.

-In addition to national league competitions in the United States, Mexico, and Canada, 12 of 27 berths are determined by international competitions, including the 2025 Leagues Cup (three), the 2025 CONCACAF Caribbean Cup (three), and the 2025 CONCACAF Central American Cup (six).
+In addition to national league competitions in the United States, Mexico, and Canada, 12 of 27 berths were determined by international competitions, including the 2025 Leagues Cup (three), 2025 CONCACAF Caribbean Cup (three), and 2025 CONCACAF Central American Cup (six).

-Two Canadian Premier League teams qualify automatically, while the United States-only 2025 U.S. Open Cup knockout competition and the Canada-only equivalent, the 2025 Canadian Championship, provide one berth each.
+Two Canadian Premier League teams qualified automatically, while the United States-only 2025 U.S. Open Cup knockout competition and Canada-only equivalent, the 2025 Canadian Championship, provided one berth each.

-The winners of the three international competitions, along with the winner of MLS Cup 2025 and the champion of the 2024–25 Liga MX season, received the five byes into the round of 16.
+The winners of the three international competitions, along with the winner of MLS Cup 2025 and champion of the 2024–25 Liga MX season, received the five byes into the round of 16.

 Distribution

-A total of 27 teams qualify for the tournament.
+Twenty-seven teams (from ten associations) qualified for the tournament.